-Water, medical supplies, and a plan of action are crucial when facing a crisis, but the key to survival often comes down to the intake of nutrients… aka food.
-This is where freeze dried food shines.
-It has a high shelf life, is delicious, and can be the make or break of any homes emergency storage.
+Water, medical supplies, and a plan of action are crucial when facing a crisis.
+The key to survival often comes down to the intake of nutrients (calories specifically.)
+This is where freeze-dried food shines.
+It has a long shelf-life, is incredibly delicious, and can be the make or break of any home’s emergency storage.

 This is all great, but the question is: How does freeze drying work?